openstate/openonderwijsdata-api/documentation/rst/data.rst

     board_id                                integer                                                                 Identifier (assigned by :ref:`duodata`) of the board of this branch. branch_id                               integer                                                                 Identifier (assigned by :ref:`duodata`) of this branch. brin                                    string                                                                  "Basis Registratie Instellingen-nummer", identifier of the school this branch belongs to.
-Alphanumeric, four characters long. corop_area                              string                              COROP-gebied                        A COROP area in the Netherlands is a region consisting of several municipalities, and is primarily used by research institutions to present statistical data. *Source:* http://data.duo.nl/includes/navigatie/openbare_informatie/waargebruikt.asp?item=Coropgebied corop_area_code                         integer                                                                 Identifier of the corop_area.
+Alphanumeric, four characters long. corop_area                              string                              `COROP-gebied`_                     A COROP area in the Netherlands is a region consisting of several municipalities, and is primarily used by research institutions to present statistical data. corop_area_code                         integer                                                                 Identifier of the corop_area.
-    correspondence_address                  :ref:`duoaddress`                                                       Correspondence address of this branch. denomination                            string                                                                  In the Netherlands, schools can be based on a (religious [#denomination]_) conviction, which is denoted here. education_area                          string                              Onderwijsgebied                     Education areas are aggregations of nodal areas based on regional origins and destinations of students in secondary education. *Source:* http://data.duo.nl/includes/navigatie/openbare_informatie/waargebruikt.asp?item=Onderwijsgebied education_area_code                     integer                                                                 Identifier of the education_area.
+    correspondence_address                  :ref:`duoaddress`                                                       Correspondence address of this branch. denomination                            string                                                                  In the Netherlands, schools can be based on a (religious [#denomination]_) conviction, which is denoted here. education_area                          string                              `Onderwijsgebied`_                  Education areas are aggregations of nodal areas based on regional origins and destinations of students in secondary education. education_area_code                     integer                                                                 Identifier of the education_area.
     education_structures                    array                                                                   An array of strings, where each string represents the level of education [#edu_in_holland]_ (education structure) that is offered at this school. havo_exam_grades_per_course             array of :ref:`gradespercourse`     Cijfers per vak per jaar            Grades per course per year for the HAVO section of this school.